Mail Wednesday 30 May 1956

 The Troubled World of Youth

-to the screaming, furious crowd jostling in the street outside.
+screaming, furious crowd jostling in the street outside.
 It

 the Communist party’s headquarters.

-anti-Communists were enveloped in flames and later
+three young anti-Communists were enveloped in flames and later

 Meanwhile, the rioting youths on the lower floors threw office chairs, files- everything and anything- through the Red Headquarters shattered windows.
 Eager friends below piled it all on a huge bonfire.
 A second, hastily armed crowd bore down on the Communist Party’s newspaper, L’Humanité, which earlier that day had hung Russian and French flags side by side from its windows.
 Bottles and bricks crashed into the building, several rioters stormed inside and were “captured.” by the newspaper staff.
 Street fighting mounted to such fury that police sealed off the whole area.
 Even the underground railway stations were closed as the bloody battles swayed over Paris.
 For five hours the youth of Paris showed what they thought of Communism.

 their sticks and bottles, and shouted “Americans.”
-We dived into
+We dived

 had reached an all time low.
-All things American are, as
+All things American are, as a

 Parisians whoop with delight.